-Some Minnesota utilities sometimes misread or misapply this rule to groups of solar installations with the same ownership on the same site, and by that misapplication they attempt to deny net-metering contracts to one or more of those installations.
-For example, MnSEIA has been presented with situations where the utility misinterprets the One-Mile Rule to read that the aggregate net-metering of multiple meters at a given site cannot exceed 40 kW.
-This interpretation misreads both the purpose of the federal One-Mile Rule and its appropriate context, which is on the transmission side of substations, within FERC’s jurisdiction.
+Some Minnesota utilities have misread or misapplied this rule to groups of solar installations with the same ownership on the same site.
+In doing so, they have attempted to deny net-metering contracts to one or more of those installations.
+MnSEIA has been presented with situations where the utility misinterprets the One-Mile Rule to read that the combined solar installations cannot exceed 40 kW.
+This misreads both the purpose of the One-Mile Rule and its appropriate context, which is on the transmission side of substations.

 For a more detailed legal analysis, please see the MnSEIA Legal Memo on the subject.
 Feel free to show that memo to a utility that seeks to misapply the One-Mile Rule to net-metered solar installations.